Universe Models16.12 - Understand that current models of the Universe predict different future evolutionary paths

 Some serious scientists propose a multiverse - many Universes, each having different laws, dimensions and time systems.

-Debate also centres around how the Universe will end.
+Debate also centres around how the Universe will end and when will it - with figures predicting between 3 and 20 billion years from now.
 Will it end?
-Will it expand forever and end in a 'Big Rip'?
-Will it eventually stop expanding?
-Will it start to contract into a 'Big Crunch'?
+Will it expand forever or just stop expanding?
+Will it start to contract into itself?
 Does the universe recycle itself?
 Is this the first universe there has been?